Techtonica/curriculum/personal-brand/personal-branding.md

 ### Materials

-- [How to win friends and stand out from the crowd](https://pizza.netlify.com) - This page will help you to make new friends and grow your Network
+- [How to win friends and stand out from the crowd](https://pizza.netlify.com) - This page will help you to make new friends and grow your Network.
 - [Tutorial](https://blog.markgrowth.com/how-to-start-a-beautiful-personal-blog-using-medium-ca6d89b7e46)- This is a guide to create a blog on Medium.

 ### Lesson